COSC3020/theoretical-sorting-cniemitalo/README.md

 ### My Answer

-I would verify this claim by evalutating the code using two different sets of different sizes, ensuring that the time complexity increases linearly as the researcher claims it should.
-I would then repeat these tests for every different variation of the sets, insuring it covers the bases of sorted, reverse sorted, and everything in between.
-The timing for both sets of different sizes, no matter the sorting pattern, would need to have a linear runtime comparision every time in order for the research to be correct about about their program being of $\Theta(n)$.
+I would verify this claim by evalutating the code using different sets of different sizes, ensuring that the time complexity increases linearly as the researcher claims it should.
+I would then repeat these tests for every different variation of the sets, insuring the inputs cover the bases of sorted, reverse sorted, empty, and everything in between.
+I would probably repeat this process for multiple different sets, including duplicate elements, to ensure the algorithm doesn't depend on a certain input.
+The timing for the different sizes, no matter the sorting pattern, would need to have a linear runtime comparision every time in order for the research to be correct about about their program being of $\Theta(n)$.

 As stated in the sorting lecture, the complexity of a comparision based sorting algorithm is $\Omega(nlogn)$, so therefore the algorithm cannot have a runtime complexity of $\Theta(n)$, as it is simply not possible for a comparision based sorting algorithm, given that sorting n elements takes nlogn comparisions.